5 HR Challenges. 5 Recognition Solutions.

 What to do

-Post-pandemic, companies have adopted a hybrid or completely remote workplace.
-But with these new models of work, the question remains: how can companies best meet the needs of their workers whether they are in the office or at home?
+As teams grow more distributed across time zones, offices, and remote locations, the risk of disconnection grows with them.
+The question remains: how can companies best meet the needs of their workers whether they are in the office, on the job site, or at home?

 It can be hard for employees to have the same opportunities for growth, networking, or special projects if they aren’t in the office.
-Recognition is an effective way to ensure hybrid and remote workers’ great work and contributions are seen.
-And when you do it right, recognition highlights employees to the entire company, so they can be remembered for those growth and development opportunities.
+Recognition is an effective way to ensure hybrid and offline workers’ great work and contributions are seen.
+And when you do it right, recognition highlights employees to the entire company, so they can be remembered for growth and development opportunities in the future.

 What to do